Venture Capital Trusts

 A Venture Capital Trust (VCT) is a publicly listed company run by a fund manager.
 It aims to make money by investing in small, unquoted, entrepreneurial companies and helping them grow.

-When you as a private investor buy shares in a VCT you invest in a basket of small companies.
-This is riskier than investing in established ones, but can offer significant rewards.
-Not only might you invest in tomorrow’s Google, but you also receive valuable benefits along the way:
+When you as a private investor buy shares in a VCT you get access to a basket of small companies.
+These are riskier than established ones but can offer significant rewards.
+Not only might you invest in a rising star, but you could also receive valuable benefits along the way: